mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 I woke up to a racing heart.
 I was SO excited for my date with him on Friday!
 I hadn’t felt so excited like this in a long time.
 The last time I felt like this was when I got my driver’s license.
 There was nothing romantic about getting a driver’s license though.

 Wait.
 Was this what people called “romantic feelings”?
-I began to question my perceptions of romantic feelings.
-Maybe it wasn’t bad to have those kinds of emotions.
+I began to question my previous perceptions.
+Maybe it wasn’t bad to have these kinds of emotions.
 At least to me, they felt good!
 It wasn’t just a feeling of excitement about something: it was a feeling of excitement about SOMEONE.
 It was a feeling where I couldn’t stop thinking about that someone.
 Even though I hung out with Gyuna almost every day, I didn’t feel anything like that with her.
 Heck, I was kind of disgusted even thinking about viewing her like that.

 For the first time in such a long time, I felt SO happy!
 Even “happy” didn’t feel like the right word.
 It was a weird feeling that I felt this way, but I felt so good inside!
 It made me want to be a little kinder, a little more thoughtful.

 In STAT 240, I had finished my second midterm.
 I sat by a Korean named <span style="color:red">Hyeji</span> whom I first met at an actuary info session near the beginning of the semester.
 She decided to sit by me since then.

 “How did you do on the midterm?” she asked during class.

 “I missed one question,” I answered.
 “I’m really surprised.
 It wasn’t an easy midterm.”

 “Yeah, I think I did the worst on any midterm I’ve ever taken.
 I missed ten questions.
 Would you happen to have time outside of class to help me go over the questions I missed?
 Maybe explain them so that I can understand?”

 “Sure!”